How is Push Time measured, what to look for in a good Push Time.

-However, this must be considered along with other push metrics, especially push strength and push max acceleration, as a short push time with low numbers on those two metrics means an overall weak push that did not use the full strength and length of your legs.
+However, this must be considered along with other metrics, especially Push Strength and Push Max Acceleration, as a short Push Time with low numbers on those two metrics means an overall weak push that did not use the full strength and length of your legs.

-The momentum built from the push-off helps maximize time underwater and lead to a powerful breakout, which can ultimately shave off crucial seconds in overall time.
+The momentum built from the push-off helps maximize Time Underwater and leads to a powerful breakout, which can ultimately shave off crucial seconds in the overall time.